ahilbers/renewable_test_PSMs/README.md

 [Gurobi](https://www.gurobi.com/) is a faster solver, but it requires a license.
 A free academic license is available.
 To change the solver used, change the value of `run.solver` in `models/1_region/model.yaml` or `models/6_region/model.yaml`, e.g. to `gurobi`.

+#### Running the tests
+This repo contains some unit tests, located in the `test` directory.
+You can run all unit tests by calling `pytest` from a command line.
+To do this, you'll need to have [pytest-cov](https://pypi.org/project/pytest-cov/) installed.

 ## Use in papers